Homogeneous steady states for the generalized surface quasi-geostrophic equations: Abstract

 \section{Abstract}

-We consider homogeneous (stationary self-similar) solutions to the generalized surface quasi-geostrophic (gSQG) equations parametrized by the constant $0<s<1$, representing the 2D Euler equations ($s=1$), the SQG equations $(s=1/2)$, and stationary equations ($s=0$); namely, solutions whose stream function and vorticity are of the form
+We consider homogeneous (stationary self-similar) solutions to the generalized surface quasi-geostrophic (gSQG) equations parametrized by the constant $0<s<1$, representing the 2D Euler equations ($s=1$), the SQG equations $(s=1/2)$, and stationary equations ($s=0$); namely, solutions whose stream function $\psi$ and advected scalar $\omega$ are of the form

 in polar coordinates $(r,\theta)$ with parameter $\beta\in \mathbb{R}$.
-We explore a question on the existence of non-trivial homogeneous solutions by assuming an odd symmetric profile $(w,g)$ with Fourier modes larger than $m_0\geq 1$.
-We show existence of such solutions for $-m_0-2s<\beta<-2s$ and $0<\beta<m_0$ ($1/2-s<\beta<m_0$ for $0<s<1/2$) and non-existence of such solutions for $-2s\leq \beta\leq 0$.
+We classify homogeneous steady states across the full parameter space, and we identify the limiting singular regimes assuming an odd symmetric profile $(w,g)$ with Fourier modes larger than $m_0\geq 1$.
+Specifically, we show existence of such solutions for $-m_0-2s<\beta<-2s$ and $0<\beta<m_0+2$ ($1/2-s<\beta< m_0+2$ for $0<s<1/2$) and non-existence of such solutions for $-2s\leq \beta\leq 0$.
 The main result provides examples of self-similar solutions which belong to critical and supercritical regimes for the local well-posedness of the gSQG equations for $0<s<1$ and the first examples of self-similar solutions for the SQG equations and the more singular equations $0<s\leq 1/2$ in the stationary setting.
+We also complement our findings with a numerical illustration of the solutions.